 Risk #4: The Non-Expert Won’t Know Exactly What to do Next

 When you’re writing to someone at the top of the organizational chart, it may feel a bit awkward to tell that person what to do.
 But documents such as recommendation reports make a difference only if they take an assertive tone.
-That doesn’t mean ordering the boss around, but it does mean clearly stating the action that you, as the expert, see as the right next step.
+That doesn’t mean ordering the boss around, but it does mean clearly stating the action that you, as the expert, see as the right next step to move from research to impact.

 To increase your influence with decision-makers, learn the art of diplomatic recommendation.
 Express your informed suggestions with confidence.
 Avoid indirect statements, such as “It is recommended that….”
 Instead, focus on the benefit to be gained and steer the decision-maker directly toward that result.